Table of Contents

 Internships are a great way to both build your profile and establish a network!

-While you’re in high school or college, you have enough time to intern part-time during school and full-time in summers!
+While you’re in high school or college, you have enough time to intern part-time during school and full-time in the summers!
 So take advantage of this fact, draft your resume, apply to companies, and get an internship role that falls in line with your subject of interest.

-Not only will you learn about your field but you will also gather knowledge of the industry you end up working in!
+Not only will you learn about your field, but you will also gather knowledge of the industry you end up working in!